hackermystique/CertLogManager/README.md

    - Click the "Scan Critical Files" button to start the scan.

 ## Dependencies
 ⚠️ Sysinternals License Notice
-This project uses [Sysinternals sigcheck](https://learn.microsoft.com/es-mx/sysinternals/downloads/sigcheck), a Microsoft tool, for file signature verification.
+This project uses [Sysinternals sigcheck](https://learn.microsoft.com/en-us/sysinternals/downloads/sigcheck), a Microsoft tool, for file signature verification.
 The tool is not included in this repository and must be downloaded separately by the user from the official Microsoft Sysinternals site.
-Use of sigcheck is subject to the [Sysinternals Software License Terms](https://learn.microsoft.com/es-mx/sysinternals/license-terms).
+Use of sigcheck is subject to the [Sysinternals Software License Terms](https://learn.microsoft.com/en-us/sysinternals/license-terms).
 SecCertGuard simply calls sigcheck via command-line and does not modify, embed, or distribute it in any form.
 - **sigcheck**: A command-line utility from Sysinternals used to verify file signatures.
-Ensure to install [Systernals Suite](https://apps.microsoft.com/detail/9p7knl5rwt25) or download sigcheck64.exe into `Tools` directory.
+Ensure to install [Sysinternals Suite](https://apps.microsoft.com/detail/9p7knl5rwt25) or download sigcheck64.exe into the `Tools` directory.

 ### Optional
 - Alternative blend: CertSentinel, TrustAudit, X509Inspector.